ralna/GALAHAD/doc/Julia/rst-dir/bnls_intro.rst

 First derivatives of the residual function $r(x)$ are required, and if second derivatives of the $r_i(x)$ can be calculated, they may be exploited.

-See Section 4 of $GALAHAD/doc/bnls.pdf for additional details.

 terminology
 -----------